Vyral/nate-martinez-recruiting/_posts/2020-07-20-nates-monday-morning-message-volume-1017.md

 ## **Nate’s Monday Morning Message<br>Volume 1,017**

 Welcome to this week’s Monday Morning Message and another week filled with countless opportunities\!
 I hope that you were able to recharge over the weekend and that each of you reading this is healthy and safe.
 I found the poem below while preparing for this email, and I thought it was relevant for the climate we are in.
-There is no goal to extreme...Let’s make it a great week\!&nbsp;
+There is no goal to extreme…Let’s make it a great week\!&nbsp;

 **ENCOURAGEMENT CORNER**